 Members of staff must not bring their own cameras or video recorders into the setting.
 Photographs and recordings of children are only taken for valid reasons, i.e. to record their learning and development, or for displays within the setting.

-Photographs or recordings of children are only taken on equipment belonging to the setting, unless authorized my a member of the management team.
+Photographs or recordings of children are only taken on equipment belonging to the setting.